janschill/cern-solid-code-investigation/presentations/201203-solid_world/speaking-notes.md

 ## 3 Intro

 * Code investigation, what exactly am I going to do?
-* Try to integrate the Solid principles in open source software from CERN.
+* Try to integrate the Solid principles in open-source software from CERN.
 * Meaning, where appropriate the user can decide where to store data.

 ## 4 Getting Started